Jean Royer

-Jean Royer (31 October 1920 – 25 March 2011) was a French catholic and conservative politician, former Minister, and former Mayor of Tours.
+Jean Royer (31 October 1920 – 25 March 2011) was a French Catholic conservative politician who was a minister and mayor of Tours.

 Biography

 Mayor of Tours

 Born in Nevers, Nièvre, Royer was at first a teacher.
 In 1958 he was elected as a right-wing deputy from the Indre-et-Loire department, representing the city of Tours.
-While he was close to the Gaullist UNR, he did not join a parliamentary group.
-In 1959, he was elected to the office of Mayor of Tours, with the support of Charles de Gaulle.
+While he was close to the Gaullist Union for the New Republic, he did not join a parliamentary group.
+In 1959, he was elected as the city mayor with the support of Charles de Gaulle.

-In the 1960s he led an expansion of the city, annexing the cities of Sainte-Radegonde-en-Touraine and de Saint-Symphorien in order to increase the surface area available for more constructions.
+In the 1960s he led an expansion of the city by annexing the cities of Sainte-Radegonde-en-Touraine and de Saint-Symphorien in order to increase the surface area available for more constructions.
 His main accomplishment was the construction, in an area of four kilometres along the river Cher, of housing and parks.
 This area included an artificial lake.
 He sparked controversy by supporting the construction of the A10 along Tours.

 Described within his own party as an autocrat, Royer led a staunch policy vis-a-vis of social evolutions in the 1960s and 1970s.
 He outlawed pornographic films and brothels.
-In 1968 he expelled from Tours Michel-Georges Micberth, who had founded a psychological and pathological research center.
+In 1968 he expelled from the city Michel-Georges Micberth, who had founded a psychological and pathological research center.

 1974 candidacy

 In 1973 he entered the Pierre Messmer government, leaving his seat vacant but stayed on as Mayor of Tours.
-During his tenure as Minister of Commerce, in December 1973, he wrote the Royer Law that regulated the construction of supermarkets that were more than 1000 m2.
+During his tenure as Minister of Commerce, he in December 1973 wrote the Royer Law, which regulated the construction of supermarkets that were more than 1000 m2.
 In early 1974, he briefly served as Minister of the PTT.
 On 11 April, he resigned from the government to be a candidate in the 1974 presidential election.

-He stood as the candidate of moral order, and polled up to 7%.
+He stood as the candidate of moral order and polled up to 7%.
 However, his candidacy became a fiasco.
-He multiplied gaffes: he resigned from the government, unlike Valéry Giscard d'Estaing; he installed his headquarters in Tours and not in Paris, and refused to take the plane during the campaign.
-His meetings were also a fiasco, in Toulouse the majority of his listeners were young students who laughed at him and yelled obscene sexual slogans.
+He multiplied gaffes: he resigned from the government, unlike Valéry Giscard d'Estaing; he installed his headquarters in Tours, not in Paris; and he refused to take the plane during the campaign.
+His meetings were also a fiasco.
+For example, in Toulouse, the majority of his listeners were young students who laughed at him and yelled obscene sexual slogans.
 A young woman even went to the extent of undressing in front of the camera.

 He won 810,540 votes, or 3.17%.
 Most of his votes came from Indre-et-Loire, where he broke 30%.